xuantiep/koffijberghairdressers/_collecties/tribute.md

 ---

 Amsterdam, April 2016 – This year, Koffijberg celebrates its 40th anniversary.
 This inspired Kimm to launch one, comprehensive ‘Tribute Collection 2016’, rather than two separate collections.
 The first part of the collection is released in Spring, the second part in Fall.
-[BEKIJK FILM "VEERTIG JAAR KOFFIJBERG"](https://www.youtube.com/watch?v=oRKbYh74pRY)
+[WATCH THE MOVIE "40 YEARS KOFFIJBERG"](https://www.youtube.com/watch?v=oRKbYh74pRY)

 The Tribute Collection honors ‘Forty years of Koffijberg’.
 The most iconic looks created by Kimm and Richard Koffijberg over the past decades have been translated into beautiful and wearable hairstyles anno 2016.
 Richard and Kimm were inspired and trained following the principles of Vidal Sassoon, the founder of contemporary hair cutting techniques.
 Kimm’s current collection resembles the past collections in its consistent focus on the hair (rather than the ‘noise’ surrounding it), on constant innovation, and wearable styles.
 High technical standards, craftsmanship, and constant innovation are the roots Kimm builds on, both in this Tribute Collection and as a modern trendsetter.